5804/TaskTracking/.github/ISSUE_TEMPLATE/autonomous.md

 ---
 name: '[LEARNING] Autonomous'
-about: Brief guide on PathPlanner and Choreo: two different applications used to write autonomous paths.
+about: Brief guide on PathPlanner and Choreo. two different applications used to write autonomous paths.
 Assign yourself to the task and complete it by following the instructions.
 title: '[LEARNING] Autonomous'
 labels: ''
 assignees: ''